If you want to move directly to another section or part of this Baseball Lingo listing you simply click on one

 Exception – if home team is ahead at the bottom of the ninth inning they do not bat--the game has been won.

 This baseball jargon jazz could get a little confusing couldn't it?
-Nope! it becomes routine and second nature real soon that is why we bring you baseball lingo-page2.
+Nope! it becomes routine and second nature real soon that is why we bring you Baseball Lingo-page2.

 - Box Seats: The special reserved seats for dignitaries and season ticket holders.
 These seats are normally right behind the respective visiting and home team dugouts.